-The carrying value of the long-term funded debt was \$991 million at December 31, 2013, compared with \$990 million a year earlier.
+The carrying value of the long-term funded debt was \$992 million at December 31, 2014, compared with \$991 million a year earlier.
 As fully explained in Note 11-Debt, we issued \$300 million principal amount of 3.8% Senior Notes due in 2022 in September, 2012 for proceeds of \$297 million in a public offering.
 However, \$150 million of the offering was acquired by Torchmark insurance subsidiaries and was eliminated in consolidation, resulting in net proceeds after issue expenses to the consolidated group of \$147 million.
 The majority of the \$297 million proceeds received by the Parent were used to acquire Family Heritage as described in Note 6-Acquisition.
-The balance was invested and later used for the redemption of our 736% Senior Notes that matured in August, 2013, as noted below, and for other corporate purposes.
+The balance was invested and later used for the redemption of our \$94.5 million principal amount 7% Notes that matured on August 1, 2013 and for other corporate purposes.
+The principal balance of the 7% Notes, along with accrued interest, was then repaid on its maturity date in the total amount of \$97.5 million.